williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 <!-- More info on configuring app-as-master in Okta is [here]().
 Note: link was missing from source -->

-> Integrations for the “App-as-Master” use case are significantly more complex than the Directory-as-Master use case and take more time to build and support.
+> Note: Integrations for the “App-as-Master” use case are significantly more complex than the Directory-as-Master use case and take more time to build and support.
 This is because these integrations sync a larger number of attributes and lifecycle states, and more directly impact the Okta user profile and downstream apps.
 If you want your integration to support it, we recommend contacting <developers@okta.com> to double check your design before starting development.